 Shotguns and pistols from Eisenhower, Cleveland and Roosevelt

-Fairfax, Virginia - It wasn't always Presidents Day.
+Fairfax, Virginia - Today wasn't always known as Presidents Day.

-In fact, up until the 1980s, only two of the four presidential birthdays that fell in February were celebrated with any great regularity (more on that below).
-Unfortunately, we don't have any of their firearms on display at the National Firearms Museum ... but we do have a few others.
+In fact, up until the 1980s, only two of the four presidential birthdays that fell within the month of February were celebrated with any great regularity (more on that below).
+As fate would have it, we don't have any of firearms related to those gentlemen on display at the National Firearms Museum ... but we do have a few others.

 First on the list, and atop the page, is the Model 21 Shotgun owned by President Dwight David Eisenhower.
 Presented to the President by the President of Coca-Cola, this side-by-side .20 gauge comes personalized with Ike's initials and five stars

 Next we have a piece from President Theodore Roosevelt.

 Now regular readers should remember that we have highlighted a number of items from Teddy's personal collection including Rough Rider gear, souvenirs from his African safari and a smattering of rifles.
 This, however, is something different.